Exploring A Major Complex

 Fifteen hundred years later, the building remains an impressive structure to discover and explore.
 The Umm el-Jimal Project’s longtime icon, a beautiful and precariously-perched double arched window, is located in the third story eastern wall.
 No less than six doorways provide entry into the structure, and its large central courtyard is almost 400 square meters.
 In antiquity a massive tower was located in the complex’s northwest corner, while cantilevered stairwells provided access to the building’s second and third stories.
 A large reservoir was located under the eastern wall, which provided a comparatively high volume of water for its occupants.

 Due to its representative feature set, size, complexity, and architectural diversity, the House XVII-XVIII complex is a prime focus for the project's current research and conservation efforts.
-This work has been made possible by 2012 and 2014 grants from the US Department of State's Ambassador Fund for Cultural Preservation (AFCP).
+This work is now complete, and was made possible by 2012 and 2014 grants from the US Department of State's Ambassador Fund for Cultural Preservation (AFCP).
 For details about the process of excavating, clearing, and consolidating the site, watch the slideshow above or check out the videos on the Site Conservation page.
-Academic publication of the grant project results will be completed in 2015.
+Academic publication of the grant project results will be completed in 2016.

 How to Use this Media